kairos10/swapi/README.md

 The module implements a couple of SW methods to control the motors (**SW** functions) and a couple of combo methods to control the mount in a more complex manner.

-As of now, the API is not aware of the sky coordinates
+As of now, the API is not aware of the terrestrial or sky coordinates; therefore, tracking is only possible in EQ mode and the slew rate does not take into consideration the atmospheric diffraction

+**Note:** I'm in no way related to Skywatcher(c) and this API is based only on my very limited experimentation with the protocols involved.
+Please be aware that using this API for any reason may have unexpected consequences

 # usage
 To find all available mounts available on you network, use the **FindMounts()** function: